jimandreas/ARC-AGI-adaptive-algorithms/docs/09 GeminiBlockFinder.md

-# Google Gemini Code
+# Google Gemini Block finder

-## Block finder

-The Gemini prompt:
+## The prompt:

-**Please assume kotlin.
+Please assume kotlin.
 A matrix is given in the form of integers in List<List<Int>>.
 Therefore it is a two dimensional matrix.
 Assume an int with value of zero is a background.
 The desired function returns a set of (row, column) pairs.
 The function should scan the matrix and return regions that define a rectangular block of identical values.
 The pairs defining the block should have all the identical value.
-The boundaries of the block can be the edge of the matrix or cells with other values than that of the blocks.**
+The boundaries of the block can be the edge of the matrix or cells with other values than that of the blocks.

+## The Gemini Code

 ```
 fun findRectangularBlocks(matrix: List<List<Int>>): List<Set<Pair<Int, Int>>> {